sofa-framework/doc/35_Plugins/50_Usual_plugins/10_CGAL_library.md

 ---

 CGAL is a C++ library specialized on geometric computations.
-CGAL is a big project, therefore it is not included natively into SOFA extlibs' directory.
+CGAL is a big project, therefore it is not included natively into SOFA extlibs directory.
 Here is the way to compile it for SOFA using **CMake**.

 Install the CGAL plugin - Linux